What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: Perspectives in the weak and strong approaches

 Our main pushback argument is that no perspective-related restriction can be fully in-principle.
-Indeed, either this restriction holds at any level of description of the universe, for any agent -- in which case it is not a restriction but simply the global set of possible operations (since the latter includes nothing outside of it) and the perspective at hand is no different from the most powerful conceivable perspective, except maybe in its labelling of operations; or there exists a level of description at which this restriction is lifted -- in which case we expect that it is always conceivable for any agent to communicate with another agent acting at this level, so that for any agent, restricting to the perspective is a merely methodological choice.
-Thus, to the extent that we want to confer foundational relevance to \textit{any} notion of perspective, our view is that we have to accept the fact that the restrictions coming with it can always be seen as methodological.\footnote{The other choice is to simply deny foundational relevance to perspectives at all; in which view QRFs, in particular, hold little interest whatsoever.} A crucial point for us, securing the foundational relevance of the use of perspectives (and in particular of QRFs), is thus the following: restricting to a perspective as a methodological tool is legitimate, as long as there is no any reason to forbid the conceiving of an agent from whose point of view the description is natural.
+Indeed, either this restriction holds at any level of description of the universe, for any agent -- in which case it is not a restriction but simply the global set of possible operations (since the latter includes nothing outside of it) and the perspective at hand is no different from the most powerful conceivable perspective, except maybe in its labelling of operations; or there exists a level of description at which this restriction is lifted -- in which case we expect that it is always conceivable for any agent to communicate with another agent acting at this level, so that for any agent, restricting to the perspective is a merely methodological choice.\footnote{There is an interesting parallel to be drawn with the status of gauge symmetries in physical theories -- a subject of constant philosophical debate.
+It is usually held that a gauge symmetry is `fully in-principle'; however, this position crucially relies on the \textit{cosmological assumption}, i.e.\ the idea that the theory at hand models the entire universe \cite{Wallace2022}.
+If instead we interpret the theory as modeling a subsystem of a larger reality, then operational restrictions due to gauge symmetry (of the subsystem) can typically be partially overcome by acting on a larger system, and the only `fully in-principle' restriction is the one corresponding to gauge symmetry of the entire universe.
+This fact has indeed been proposed as an explanation for why gauge theories are heuristically so powerful, when one may naively believe that they just bring in superfluous, meaningless degrees of freedom \cite{Rovelli2014, Francois2024}.
+(This is only a parallel, however: the perspectival restrictions of Definition \ref{def:persp} are due not to a gauge symmetry, but to the restriction to specific physical means of interaction -- even though the \textit{effects} of this restriction will typically be affected by the existence of a gauge symmetry.)} Thus, to the extent that we want to confer foundational relevance to \textit{any} notion of perspective, our view is that we have to accept the fact that the restrictions coming with it can always be seen as methodological.\footnote{The other choice is to simply deny foundational relevance to perspectives at all; in which view QRFs, in particular, hold little interest whatsoever.} A crucial point for us, securing the foundational relevance of the use of perspectives (and in particular of QRFs), is thus the following: restricting to a perspective as a methodological tool is legitimate, as long as there is no reason to forbid the conceiving of an agent from whose point of view the description is natural.
 Said a bit more informally,

 By this we mean that if it is conceivable, without affecting the physics of interest, that very complex ancillary systems -- even perhaps amounting to a full lab -- may exist for which this perspective is natural, then it is physically legitimate, and sometimes foundationally relevant, to talk about this perspective in general, and in particular to enact it -- in order, for instance, to experimentally probe theoretical predictions about it -- by artificially restricting our operations to those accessible to agents that would exist within these very complex ancillary systems, i.e., by role-playing these agents.
 This is why we are able to identify agents with the physical subsystem to which perspective they restrict.